-- Oppenens digit minimi
+- Opponens digit minimi

 Radial Artery in the Hand

-Radial artery leaves the forearm by winding backwards round the wrist.
+Radial artery leaves the forearm by winding backwards around the wrist.
 It obliquely crosses the anatomical snuff box where it lies deep to the tendons that form it [Abductor pollicis longus, the extensor pollicis brevis and the extensor pollicis longus.]

-In the palm the radial artery runs medially.
+In the palm, the radial artery runs medially.
 At first it deep to the oblique head of the adductor pollicis, and then passes between the two heads of this muscle and known as the deep palmar arch.

-On the dorsum of the hand the radial artery gives off a branch to the lateral side of the dorsum of the thumb and first dorsal metacarpal artery.
-First dorsal metacarpal artery artery arises just before the radial artery passes into the interval between the two heads of the first dorsal interosseous muscle.
+On the dorsum of the hand, the radial artery gives off a branch to the lateral side of the dorsum of the thumb and first dorsal metacarpal artery.
+First dorsal metacarpal artery arises just before the radial artery passes into the interval between the two heads of the first dorsal interosseous muscle.
 It at once divides into two branches for the adjacent sides of the thumb and the index finger.

-In the palm the radial artery gives off princeps pollicis artery and radialis indicis artery.
+In the palm, the radial artery gives off princeps pollicis artery and radialis indicis artery.

-It anastomoses with the princeps pollicis artery, and gives a communicating branch to the superficial palmar arch.
+It anastomoses with the princeps pollicis artery and gives a communicating branch to the superficial palmar arch.

 Sometimes, The radialis indicis artery may arise from the princeps pollicis.
 Sometimes the princeps pollicis and the radialis indicis arteries arise by a common trunk called the first palmar metacarpal artery.